The History of Coming Out

 Themes of NCOD

-Every year the Human Rights Campaign announces a theme to exemplify the spirit of National Coming Out Day.
-Here are some of the themes chosen.
+For 15 years the Human Rights Campaign announced a theme to exemplify the spirit of National Coming Out Day.
+Here are some of the themes chosen:

 2013 - Coming Out Still Matters